Bouygues could turn from predator to prey in French telecoms war

 “They seem to be winning lots of projects and large projects abroad, which if executed properly should be higher margin,” Peters at RBC Capital Markets said.

 Bouygues, founded in 1952, has expanded into an unlikely mixture of industries.
-It has often taken opportunities via privatisations because of French government ties, forged through years of bidding for public contracts.
+It has often taken opportunities via privatizations because of French government ties, forged through years of bidding for public contracts.

 “It’s perfectly conceivable that the group could re-invent itself once again,” said Dominique Barjot, a historian at the Sorbonne University who has written a book on Bouygues.